 Sit down together and write out a list of all your fixed expenses: housing, debt, insurance, wireless bill—anything that pretty much stays the same month-over-month.
 Make another list of variable expenses, like your utilities, groceries and gas.
 Track both lists for a few months to get a picture of how your earning and spending stack up.
 Figure out what costs you can cut (or at least reduce), and keep your spending below your net income.
 Set up an emergency savings account for unexpected, large expenses such as if your air conditioning breaks or your car breaks down.

-2. Share and Share alike
+2. Share & Share Alike

 When it comes to money, don’t keep each other in the dark: You should both be involved in the financial decision-making.
 Each of you needs to know what bills are due when, and share your account information with each other, including online logins and passwords.
-And if you each own a car, putting them under the same policy could save you up to 25 percent.
+Make agreements about day-to-day expenses and how large a purchase one of you can make without needing to consult the other first.

-3. Open a Joint Account
+3. Open A Joint Bank Account

-4. Do Away with Debt
+4. Do Away With Debt

-5. Get Back to the Future
+5. Get Back To The Future

 By Sam Song